Finera Review

 Negotiation Tips

 Calculate the ROI before committing.
 Track your current decline rate across PSPs for 30 days.
 If different providers have meaningfully different approval rates for the same transaction types, orchestration routing can capture that gap.
 If all your PSPs perform similarly, the routing fee is pure overhead.
 Push for performance-based pricing where Finera's fee scales with measured approval rate improvement.
 Negotiate the 0.1-0.5% range based on your volume: at $1M/month, push for 0.1-0.2%.
 Compare against Primer at 0.2-0.6% and Corefy at 0.2-0.7%.
-The minimum volume of $300k is lower than Primer at $500k and IXOPAY at $1M+, making Finera the most accessible orchestrator for mid-market operators.
+The minimum volume of $300k is lower than Primer at $500k and IXOPAY at $500k, making Finera a credible mid-market orchestrator, though Corefy clears at a lower $250k floor.

 Speed & Settlement